 2.4 Medium of Instruction

-The medium of instruction of M.Com Programme is 'English' only.
-However, examination may be answered either in English or Kannada.
+The medium of instruction of M.Com.
+Programme is 'English' only.

 ^{21} hours includes well packed lecturing, and apt counselling by the well experienced academicians.
 For this purpose face to face, audio visuals and virtual tools will be adopted.